mlamont8/entertainment-search/README.md

-# entsearch
+# Entertainment Search

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.
+This app generates results using themoviedb.org api.

+Built with Angularjs and Materializecss